zslrmhb/ROS-Simulation-Demo/README.md

 # ROS-Simulation-Demo

-ROS Simulation Demo with the collaboration of the Triton Robotics AI Team to compete in the Robomaster AI Challenge (2020 - 2021).
+ROS Simulation Demo with the collaboration of the Triton Robotics AI Team to compete in the RoboMaster AI Challenge (2020 - 2021).

 Environment: